The Most Common College Savings Mistakes

 Mistakes about When to Save for College

-Waiting to start saving for college.
-Some families wait until their child enters high school to start saving for college.
-If you wait until high school to start saving for college, less than 10 percent of the college savings goal will come from earnings, compared with about a third if you start saving when the baby is born.
+Waiting to start saving for college: Some families wait until their child enters high school to start saving for college.
+If you wait until high school to start saving for college, less than 10% of the college savings goal will come from earnings, compared with about a third if you start saving when the baby is born.
 You’ll also need to save six times as much per month to reach the same college savings goal.
-Time is your greatest asset because it provides the opportunity for your investments to grow.
+Time is your greatest asset, because it provides the opportunity for your investments to grow.

 Mistakes about How Much to Save for College

-Not saving enough.
-Only about half of parents are currently saving for their children’s college education.
-These parents typically save enough for less than a year of college, when they should be aiming for about 1.5 years of college costs.
-They might be basing their college savings goals on the cost of college when they went to college, which usually is about a third lower than what the costs will be when their children enroll in college.
+Not saving enough: Only about half of parents are currently saving for their children’s college education.
+These parents typically save enough for less than a year of college, when they should aim for about 1.5 years of college costs.

 Mistakes about How to Invest for College